A Renaissance of the Christian Imagination

 The Anselm Society gathers once a quarter for an evening of singing, storytelling, and feasting.
 We also help facilitate many other community events throughout the year, many held in homes and churches.
 Visit our events page for more details, clips from past events, and our video archive.
 Contact us to inquire about getting involved, or attending our next team breakfast to meet us.

 So glad you asked.
 We’re a community, not a clique.
-You join by showing up.
+You join by participating.

 If you live nearby, come to our next gathering and tell the nearest person that you’re new…we’ll take it from there!
 Not local?
 Get hooked on one of our podcasts or shoot us an email.
 Already done those things and want to get more deeply involved?
 Get in touch.